 17. Jeff Koons, Balloon Dogs, 1994

-Former Wall Street trader Jeff Koons is a highly controversial figure in the art world.
-He has stated that there is no deeper meaning or message behind his art, and employs a workshop in order to bring his visions to life rather than creating them himself.
-For these reasons, many people question whether his sculptures can legitimately be called art.
-His metallic balloon dogs are some of his most instantly recognisable works.
+Former Wall Street trader Jeff Koons is a very controversial figure in the world of art.
+He has admitted that his work holds no deeper meaning message beyond aestheticism.
+What’s more, he uses a workshop to bring his visions to life and therefore doesn’t create his works himself.
+For these reasons, many question whether or not his works can legitimately be considered art.
+His metallic Balloon dogs are arguably the most recognizable of his contemporary artworks.

 18. Marc Chagall, ceiling of Paris Opéra Garnier, 1964

-Although a slightly controversial take on an artwork, the ceiling at the Opera Garnier in Paris is certainly one of Chagall’s most famous works.
-It was highly polemical from its commission up to its unveiling in 1964, to the extent that the individual panels were assembled under the protection of a military guard.
-The vibrant piece is considered a reflection of Chagall’s status as ‘one of the great colourist of our time’ and contains references to famous composers and artists throughout history.
+The ceiling of the Opera Garnier in Paris is without doubt one of the most famous works by Chagall.
+It has caused significant controversy since its creation and its official opening in 1964.
+In fact, the various panels were assembled under protection from military guards.
+This vibrant piece only affirms Chagall’s status as “one of the great painters of our time”, containing references to famous composers and artists from throughout history.